shadowmint/unity-n-bind/README.md

 No. Only public properties are supported.

-**Does this library include a to use IoC in for UI / Animation / XXX?**
+**Does this library include helpers to use IoC in for UI / Animation / XXX?**

 No. The only thing this library does is dependency injection.